zowe/docs-site/docs/user-guide/systemrequirements-zosmf-lite.md

 By following the steps in this guide, you can quickly enable z/OSMF on your z/OS system.
-This simplified approach to set-up, known as “z/OSMF Lite”, requires only a minimal amount of z/OS customization, but provides the key functions that are required by many exploiters, such as the open mainframe project (Zowe).
+This simplified approach to set-up, known as “z/OSMF Lite”, requires only a minimal amount of z/OS customization, but provides the key functions that are required by many exploiters like Zowe.

 A z/OSMF Lite configuration is applicable to any future expansions you make to z/OSMF, such as adding more optional services and plug-ins.